mortenjc/esp32-lcd/README.md

 I used esp32_s2_kaluga_kit_v1_0_0 as a template as it nearly worked.

 So I made a copy and renamed the files correspondingly.
 Then I changed the resolution, title and swap ("color_depth": "16 sw").
+I should probably have updated the URL and descriptions but couldn't be bothered.

     {
         "version": "1.0.0",